stianloader/GslStarplane/README.md

 In order for the dev env to work, the `deployMods` task needs to be correctly configured.

+**NOTE:** Unlike the previous generation, GslStarplane does not yet support running the development environment with a debugger (at least not easily).
+This issue will get addressed in the near future.

 ## Selecting the Mod loader